The Power of Antioxidants: Understanding Their Benefits and Top 8 Antioxidant-Rich Foods

 Antioxidants are substances that protect the body against harmful free radicals.
 These free radicals are produced naturally by the body, but they can also come from external sources such as air pollution, UV radiation, and processed foods.
 Antioxidants work by neutralizing free radicals and preventing them from causing damage to cells and tissues.

-Think of antioxidants as the body's own personal superheroes.
+Think of antioxidants as the body's superheroes.
 Just as superheroes protect the citizens from harm, antioxidants protect the body from harmful free radicals.
 Just as superheroes neutralize their enemies, antioxidants neutralize free radicals, preventing them from causing damage to the body.

 Benefits of Antioxidants Antioxidants offer numerous health benefits, including: